I think my child has some learning support needs - where do I begin?

 Most school aged children with learning support needs go to their regular school or kura.

-If you think your child's needs would be best met by going to a special school you and the school will need to complete a formal agreement with the Ministry of Education to do this.
-This is called a Section 9 Agreement.
+If you think your child's needs would be best met by going to a specialist school you and the school will need to complete a formal agreement with the Ministry of Education to do this.
+This is called a Specialist Education Agreement (previously known as a section 9 agreement).
 Talk to the Ministry's learning support team if you are considering this - they will be able to help you to decide, and help you through the process of enrolling in a special school.

 Last reviewed: Has this been useful?
 Tell us what you think.